rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Ensure that the `--etcd-certfile` and `--etcd-keyfile` arguments are set as appropriate (Scored)
 <details>
 <summary>Rationale</summary>
-etcd is a highly-available key value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
+etcd is a highly-available key-value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
 These objects are sensitive in nature and should be protected by client authentication.
 This requires the API server to identify itself to the etcd server using a client certificate and key.
 </details>

 **Result:** Pass